 There is a tendency to want to buy a big knife when you’re first looking at survival knives.
 But, big knives are heavy.
 A good survival knife though can start at 3-4 inches of blade length and be all you need to survive.
 Larger knives might be good for cutting wood, but are more specialized.
 I’d recommend the sweet spot of 4-6 inches.

 Where to carry your survival knife?

 The key to carrying a knife is to have it accessible and easy to put away without hurting yourself.
-Some people wear it on a sling around their necks so that they can get to it.
+Some people wear it on a sling around their necks so that they can get to it (as seen in the photo below).
 This is also handy if you’re in winter gear and putting something around your waste is difficult to get to.
 Others wear it only on the hip.
-Either way, you’ll want a good sheath that holds the knife securely without it fallowing out.
+Either way, you’ll want a good sheath that holds the knife securely without it falling out.

 So what is the best survival knife?

 I’m going to be honest, there are lot of knives to choose from and everyone will have a favorite.
 I do however suggest a knife that his high carbon steel, a full tang blade, and comes with an easy to carry sheath.
 If you can find one with a sharpening stone or ferro-rod, that means you’ll have less accessories.

 - Morakniv Garberg – this is a great budget Bushcraft knife.
 It’s full tang, scandi grind and really sharp out of the box.
 It’s my current favorite.